5 Ways to Tell You’ve Outgrown Excel

 4. You're The Keeper of the Spreadsheet and You Need To Go On Vacation

-This is what’s known as a single point of failure, and it represents a serious liability for any business with one because the eventuality of it failing isn’t “if” but “when”.
-Slim4 removes the risks from single points of failure by being purpose built to allow multiple users different levels of access as assigned.
+This is what’s knowns as a single point of failure.
+These are a serious liability for any business because the eventuality of them failing isn’t “if” but “when”.
+Slimstock removes the risks from single points of failure by being purpose built to allow multiple users different levels of access as assigned.

 5. You’re Falling Behind On Ordering Best Practices (And It’s Costing You Money)

-Is the fact that it works most of the time the best thing you can say about your forecasting and planning spreadsheet?
+Is the fact that it works most of the time the best thing you can say about your ordering spreadsheet?
 If so, then it’s unlikely you’re making gains in efficiency.
-Slim4 is able to save companies money because it identifies inefficiencies, reducing stock levels by up to 30%.
-It does this by constantly updating with best practices and new features, such as ABC/XYZ stratification, and What-If? analysis.
+Slimstock is able to save companies money because it identifies inefficiencies, reducing stock levels by up to 30%.
+It does this by constantly updating with best practices and new features, such as seasonality, weather factors and machine learning.

-What would you do if tomorrow your financial team asked you to lower warehouse inventory by 30% to free up capital?
+What would you do if, tomorrow, your finance team asked you to lower inventory by 30%?
 While it may be possible to make quick gains in the short term, without a coherent strategy these attempts ultimately end up sacrificing fill rate and CSAT.
-Slim4 is a system developed by people who understand inventory management.
-With Excel you have to design your own process, which may or may not be optimal.
+Slimstock is a system developed by people who understand inventory management.